alschofield/stuff/Study/Inequality/Racial/README.md

 - some of these things may be conjecture and id implore anyone to correct where they see fit
 - <3
 - truthfully, i just want the best for everyone, all love
+- thoughts and prayers with the asian communitee